 Through ongoing coordination of the Grant Steering Committee, 28 applications for federal funding were approved by the Board of Supervisors for submittal with a total estimated project cost of \$47.7 million.
-The grant proposals aim to support the five strategic areas for recovery identified in the Sonoma County Recovery and Resiliency Framework (i.e., Natural Resources, Community Preparedness & Infrastructure, Safety Net Services, Housing, and the Economy).
+The 28 applications were combined into 25 proposals to create efficiency and reduce overhead by bundling like projects together where possible.
+These applications have co-equal goals of implementing activities in the Recovery and Resiliency Framework and meeting County leadership priorities.